zeek/zeek-docs/doc/scripts/base/bif/reporter.bif.zeek.rst

    Generates a "file" weird.

-   :name: the name of the weird.
+   :param name: the name of the weird.

-   :f: the file associated with the weird.
+   :param f: the file associated with the weird.

-   :addl: additional information to accompany the weird.
+   :param addl: additional information to accompany the weird.

    :returns: true if the file was still valid, else false.